With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 If you feel your clothing allocation is going to ruin your overall budget, then you probably need to postpone shopping or look for cheaper clothes elsewhere.

-Suffice to say, a budget helps you decide what and what not to keep so you can live within your means.
+A budget helps you decide what expenses to keep and what expenses to minimize or eliminate so you can live within your means.

-Another important thing that’s closely related to creating a budget is making a list.
+Another important activity that’s closely related to creating a budget is making a list.

-You go shopping a few times each week, and in those moments, how many times have you felt vulnerable to overspending?
+You go shopping a few times each week, and during those trips, how many times have you felt vulnerable to overspending?
 If you can’t curb your impulsive buying behavior, then you’re not living cheaply.
-A list tells you what to get, so you don’t end up getting anything else.
+A list tells you what to get so you don’t end up getting anything else.
 It’s also an essential weapon to help you stick with your budget.

 Food used to be one of the top spending categories in our household.